warriordog/ModShark/readme.md

 It runs as a background tool with direct integration to Sharkey's database and API, offering extended and flexible moderation features.
 With customizable rules and multiple reporting options, ModShark provides a smooth extension to Sharkey's native tooling.

-**⚠️ ModShark is work-in-progress software and not ready for production use. ⚠️**

 ## Rules

 ModShark "rules" detect and flag objects according to configurable parameters.